-Mindfulness grows.
-The more you put it into practice, the more benefits you reap.
-Now, with beginning mindfulness meditators, I don’t want to scare you into thinking being mindful is an intricate process that requires all of your time and energy.
+Mindfulness.
+It’s your new way of being.
+Don’t be discouraged or scroll through fast just to get to the practice below!
+The more you understand it and put it into practice, the more benefits you reap.
+Mindfulness in meditation is not an intricate process that requires all of your time and energy.
 Being mindful and reducing stress can be one of the easiest things you do.
 Let’s see how!

 What is Mindfulness?

 Being aware of the present moment.

 I’m sitting in the damp classroom of my writing class, depressingly staring at the dripping drops of rain under dark skies.
 It’s winter in Washington.

 At the start of every class, we practice mindfulness meditation (shout out to Professor Brenda Miller!).
 My professor walks in with a box of random snacks.
 Like meerkats, we pop our heads up from our desks.
 Food?

 She has us pick a snack and close our eyes – I chose a dark chocolate bar which I knew was a part of the hormones that make you happy.
 Unpeeling the wrapper, the rich chocolate aroma was filling up my nostrils so I set a small chunk carefully in my mouth – we weren’t allowed to bite or swallow yet.
 Somewhat agonizingly, the chocolate sat on my taste buds and slowly melted.

 During this time, I started thinking about the cocoa beans growing in their trees, the hands that went into combining these ingredients, packaging it, and somehow ending up in this damp classroom making my happiness level slowly rise.
 Dark chocolate was the only thing that mattered.

 Single, deep focus.